AdityaShrivastava12/Mountblue_technical_paper/README.md

 # OOPs Concepts

 Object Oriented Programming considers everything as an object.
-This programming paradigm provides various concepts such as **classes**, **objects**, **inheritance**, **polymorphism**, **abstraction**, **encapsulation** and **methods**.
+This programming paradigm provides various concepts such as **classes**, **objects**, **inheritance**, **polymorphism**, **abstraction**, **encapsulation**, and **methods**.
 ## Objects
 Objects are basic units of object-oriented programming.
-These are real world entities like pen, chair, glass, dog etc. An object has _state_, _behaviour_ and _identity_.
+These are real world entities like pen, chair, glass, dog etc. An object has _state_, _behaviour_ , and _identity_.
-- State : Properties of an object define its state.
+- **State** : Properties of an object define its state.
 It is represented by attributes of an object.
-- Behaviour : It describes how an object responds to other objects.
+- **Behaviour** : It describes how an object responds to other objects.
 It is represented by methods of an object.
-- Identity: It gives an unique name to an object.
+- **Identity** : It gives an unique name to an object.

 An object is an instance of a class.
 ## Classes
 A class is a user defined prototype from which various objects are created.
 It is a collection of objects.
 All the objects of the same class have same state and behaviour.
 For example, animal is a class.
 Dog, cat, horse are its objects.
 They have same state and behaviour.
 They all have four legs.
 They have same behaviour that they all walk on four limbs.
 Sets of properties and methods defined in a class are common to all its objects.
 Let's look at classes from programming languages perspective.
 A class has following components :
-- Modifiers : These are keywords that sets accessibility of a class.
+- **Modifiers** : These are keywords that sets accessibility of a class.
 There are two types of modifiers - access modifiers and non-access modifiers.
 There are four types of access modifiers :
- - Private : This modifier would be used for attributes, methods and constructors.
+ - **Private** : This modifier would be used for attributes, methods and constructors.
 The block of code would only be accessible within the declared class.
- - Public : This is used for classes as well as their attributes, methods and constructors.
+ - **Public** : This is used for classes as well as their attributes, methods and constructors.
 If a class is public, then it can be accessed by any other class in any package.
 In case of attributes and other code blocks, they will be accessible for all classes.
- - Default :  A default class will only be accessible by classes in the same package.
+ - **Default** :  A default class will only be accessible by classes in the same package.
 If no modifier is set, then this is the default.
 Any attributes, methods or constructors will also be accessible in the same package.
- - Protected : protected attributes, methods or constructors are accessible in the same package and subclasses.
+ - **Protected** : protected attributes, methods or constructors are accessible in the same package and subclasses.

  We also have non-access modifiers :
-  - Static : A static attribute or method does not require an object.
+  - **Static** : A static attribute or method does not require an object.
 These attributes and methods belongs to a class, rather than an object.
-  - Final : A class defined as a final class cannot be inherited by other classes.
+  - **Final** : A class defined as a final class cannot be inherited by other classes.
 In case of attributes and methods, it indicates that they cannot be modified.
-  - abstract : We cannot create objects from an abstract class.
+  - **Abstract** : We cannot create objects from an abstract class.
 It has to be subclassed to be accessible.
 It means, it must be inherited from other class.
 For attributes and methods, it indicates that they do not have implementation in the class, but has to implemented in a subclass.
 Abstract methods does not have a body.
-- Class keyword : We need to use `class` keyword to declare a class.
+- **Class keyword** : We need to use `class` keyword to declare a class.
-- Class name : The convention says that every word in a class name should start with a capital letter.
+- **Class name** : The convention says that every word in a class name should start with a capital letter.
-- Methods : A class communicates with other classes through methods.
+- **Methods** : A class communicates with other classes through methods.
 Methods act like a function which describes behaviour of the class.
-- Constructors : It is a special method that is called when a class is instantiated using `new` keyword.
+- **Constructors** : It is a special method that is called when a class is instantiated using `new` keyword.
 In simple language, a constructor creates an object of a class.
 A constructor has the same name as class name.
-- New keyword : We can instantiate a class with the help of `new` keyword.
+- **New keyword** : We can instantiate a class with the help of `new` keyword.
 It means, `new` keyword is used to create an object of a class.

 > Example code